U.S. debt default? Asian policymakers ready $6 trillion forex safety net

 "We are in a better position to meet the challenges that may be brought about by external shocks.
 But having said that, we have to remain vigilant.
 We should not be complacent."

-For added protection, Asian governments have been whittling down their debt and cementing foreign exchange swap agreements that allow them to borrow their neighbors' reserves if necessary.
+For added protection, Asian governments have been whittling down their debt and cementing foreign exchange swap agreements that allow them to borrow their neighbours' reserves if necessary.

 All that money might seem cold comfort given that roughly three-fifths of it is kept in U.S. dollars, invested in U.S. government bonds and other U.S. assets.